Alissa Haslam, Executive Director

-Cara Bilodeau is the Program Director at Win/Win, where she is responsible for overseeing Win/Win’s program efforts with our partner organizations.
+Cara Bilodeau is the Associate Director at Win/Win, where she is responsible for overseeing Win/Win’s program efforts with our partner organizations.
 Cara has nearly 15 years of experience in civic engagement, empowering activists, issues advocacy and communications.
 Her strengths are in building alliances and coalitions, community organizing, leadership development, and campaign management.
 Cara’s depth of knowledge is in voting rights, women’s health, economic security, civil rights and education.
 Cara’s passion for civics and social justice started at an early age.
 As a kid growing up in Portland, Maine Cara continually sent letters to the President when she felt strongly about an issue.
 Over the years she gathered quite the collection of form letters and Presidential head shots.

 Liz Dupee, Director – Washington Democracy Hub

 Liz Dupee is the Washington Democracy Hub Director, a fiscally sponsored project of Win/Win Network.
 At the Hub, she is responsible for creating and implementing a long-term movement agenda for democracy reform through strategic planning and community engagement.
 Liz has a B.A. in African American Studies from Western Illinois University and a J.D. from Seattle University School of Law.
 Before joining the Democracy Hub, Liz Dupee directed the Tenants Union of Washington State; a nonprofit focused on housing justice through empowerment-based education, civic participation, and community organizing.
 She currently serves as Treasurer on the Tenants Union Board of Directors.
 She is also a member of the Fix Democracy First Board of Directors.
 Liz is an avid egalitarian, cares deeply about improving our social safety net, and is becoming a better and more intersectional environmentalist every day.

 Shin Shin Hsia, Operations Director